 Additionally, he a licensed soccer coach with the U.S. Soccer Federation and has coached numerous local youth soccer teams.
 He previously served on the Plano Sports Association Soccer Board.

 The following is a list of nonprofits or institutions that Mr. Rapkoch remains dedicated to assisting:

 -Seven Loaves Food Pantry/ The Storehouse of Collin County : The organization provides more than 100,000 pounds of food to over 1,000 families per month in Collin County and adjacent communities.
 The charity operates out of St. Andrew United Methodist Church in Plano, TX.
 Mr. Rapkoch donates around 1,500 Thanksgiving turkeys to local families in need.
-He has been assisting the organization every year since 2013 and will be the title sponsor for 2018.
+He has been assisting the organization every year since 2013 and was the title sponsor for 2020.

 From the 2020 Annual Thanksgiving Distribution event:

 "Today, we want say a BIG "thank you" to our faithful partners Sports Value Consulting (SVC) who have generously supported our Annual Thanksgiving Distribution for EIGHT consecutive years.

 The Rapkochs believe in "building a bigger table" for our community.